-The installation is part of my ongoing research on the use of photography to create three-dimensional spaces which can be experienced by the walking viewer.
-I collected visual materials in the natural reserve areas and printed the images on textile fabrics to create an artificial and diffusely layered landscape.
-The work uses photographic images but eludes itself from the familiar readability of nature photography.
-The fragmented and vague aesthetic of the installation creates a reference to the natural world which is not easily tangible.
+The image-based installation is part of my ongoing research on the use of photography to create three-dimensional spaces which may be experienced by the walking viewer.
+Visual fragments of organic materials from the natural reserve areas are printed on textile fabrics to create an artificial and diffusely layered landscape.
+The work uses photographic images but eludes itself from the readability of nature photography.

 2019 - 2022. digital print on chiffon, digital print on satin. dimensions variable.